 A FREE graffiti service is available within the boundary of Uckfield Town Council.
 When a report of graffiti is received, the owner of the property on which the graffiti has appeared is asked to complete an indemnity form to authorise the Council to remove the graffiti.

 Once the completed indemnity form is received at the Council offices, grounds staff will be asked to attend the site to assess the work required.
 Where the graffiti is found to be of an abusive, obscene or racist nature, staff will try to remove it within 48 hours.
 All other graffiti will be removed within 28 days where possible.
-If you would like to use this service, please to download the Graffiti Removal Indemnity form.
+If you would like to use this service, please download the Graffiti Removal Indemnity form.

 As part of a partnerships scheme with East Sussex County Council, the Town Council can approach local people directly regarding problems arising from any overhanging trees, shrubs etc. from a property on to the highway or public footpaths.
 In the first instance, the Town Council will write to the occupier to seek your co-operation in removing the obstruction.